falakthkr/delightree-assignment/readMe.md

+## Objective
-# Calculate the total number of posts, comments, likes, and views for each user, grouped by age range.
+Calculate the total number of posts, comments, likes, and views for each user, grouped by age range.

-## Overview
-The API provides endpoints to aggregate data and gain insights into user behavior based on age ranges.

 ## Features
 - **Age Range Analytics**: Aggregate statistics on user interactions based on specified age ranges.